Muhammad1293/Muhammad1293/README.md

 ---

 ### 📖 About Me
-I am a **BS-IT student** at **Virtual University of Pakistan (2021-2025)** and a passionate **full-stack web developer**.
-My expertise lies in building efficient, scalable web applications using modern technologies.
-I am proficient in **React.js, JavaScript, Node.js, Express.js, and various databases including MySQL and PostgreSQL**.
-I enjoy exploring **software development, cloud technologies, and architecting robust full-stack solutions**.
-Always eager to learn and grow, I am constantly expanding my knowledge to enhance my development capabilities.
+I am a passionate full-stack web developer with expertise in building efficient, scalable web applications using modern technologies.
+I am proficient in React.js, JavaScript, Node.js, Express.js, and relational databases such as MySQL and PostgreSQL.

+I enjoy exploring software development, cloud technologies, and architecting robust full-stack solutions.
+Always eager to learn and grow, I constantly expand my knowledge to enhance my development capabilities.

 ---